-Whats is Reverse engineering it’s the art of extracting information from a given man-made device, it’s taking apart an object to see how it works in order to duplicate or enhance the object
+Reverse engineering is the art of extracting information from a given man-made device or software, it’s taking apart an object to see how it works in order to duplicate or enhance the object. here we will list the Best Reverse Engineering Books for that art.

 Reverse engineering is now frequently used on computer hardware and software.